-&lt;sup>[1] The numbers of hospitals for the KID are based on the AHA Annual Survey files.
+1 The numbers of hospitals for the KID are based on the AHA Annual Survey files.
 Many AHA survey responses from hospitals cover a fiscal year other than a January-to-December calendar year.
 For 1997, the hospital universe included community hospitals, including rehabilitation hospitals.

 Beginning with 2000, the hospital universe includes community, non-rehabilitation hospitals.
-[2] For 1997, discharges with age at admission of 18 years of less were included.

 Beginning with 2000, discharges with age at admission of 20 years or less were included.